CLICK IMAGE TO ENLARGE

 Reflecting on our pain,

-We dance to joy and sorrow called life.
+We dance to that mixture called life.

 A free-spirited bloke from Mt.
 Rocha